Knowledge base

 - Refer to this other guide regarding the choice of sending/replying addresses.

-- Click on the Create signature button.
+- Click on the Create the Signature button.

 Signature formatting

-and cause a line break instead of a new paragraph.
+that causes a line break instead of a new paragraph.

 Set a default signature